php-ru/symfony-docs-ru/service_container/parameters.rst

 .. caution::

-    The used ``.`` notation is just a
+    The used ``.`` notation is a
     :ref:`Symfony convention <service-naming-conventions>` to make parameters
     easier to read.
-Parameters are just flat key-value elements, they can't be organized into a nested array
+Parameters are flat key-value elements, they can't be organized into a nested array

 .. note::